 Year BTech

 My journey into technology started with a simple question — how does the internet actually work?
-That curiosity led me to pursue a BTech in Communications and Computer Networks, where I quickly discovered that I was drawn not just to understanding systems, but to building them.
-From my first Cisco Packet Tracer lab to configuring real routing protocols, I found that networking clicked in a way few other things did.
+That curiosity led me to pursue a BTech in Communications and Computer Networks, where I quickly discovered that I was drawn not just to understanding systems, but to securing and building them.
+From my first Cisco Packet Tracer lab to configuring real routing protocols, networking clicked in a way few other things did.

-I'm currently in my 2nd year, actively working toward my CCNA certification, and looking for internship opportunities where I can bring this combination of networking knowledge, engineering instinct, and builder mentality to a real team.
-I want to work on hard problems — preferably ones that matter to Africa.
+I'm currently in my 2nd year, pursuing AWS Cloud Practitioner and CompTIA Security+ certifications, and actively doing hands-on labs on TryHackMe.
+I'm looking for an internship where I can bring this combination of network engineering knowledge, cloud security skills, and AI builder instinct to a real team working on hard problems.

 From network protocols to ML pipelines, I care about getting things right — not just getting them done.
-Quality is non-negotiable.
+Quality and correctness are non-negotiable.

-Networks evolve, AI advances, and new tools emerge constantly.
-I stay curious and commit to continuous learning as a discipline, not just a habit.
+Cloud evolves, AI advances, and attack vectors change constantly.
+I stay curious and treat continuous learning as a discipline, not just a habit.

 Building an ML-powered fraud detection system targeting Kenya's asset financing market — a real-world problem affecting millions.

-When I'm not building systems or studying network protocols, I'm out with my camera capturing Kenya — from the Nairobi skyline to wind farms in Ngong, SGR viaducts at dusk, and quiet lakeside evenings in Kisumu.
-I also write about tech, contribute to open source, and believe that curiosity outside the screen makes you a better engineer inside it.
+When I'm not hardening cloud environments or building AI pipelines, I'm out with my camera capturing Kenya — from the Nairobi skyline to wind farms in Ngong, SGR viaducts at dusk, and quiet lakeside evenings in Kisumu.
+I write about tech, grind TryHackMe labs, and believe that curiosity outside the screen makes you a sharper engineer inside it.

-I'm actively looking for internship opportunities and open to collaborating on projects in networking, intelligent systems, and data engineering.
-If you're building something that matters — especially in the African tech space — I'd love to be part of it.
+I'm actively looking for internship opportunities in cloud security and intelligent systems.
+If you're building something that matters — open to remote opportunities globally — I'd love to be part of it.